Jobs report: US economy adds 339,000 jobs in May, crushing expectations

 Average weekly hours worked: 34.3 vs. 34.4

-Friday's jobs report showed wage growth remained strong with wages rising 4.3% over the prior year but marked a deceleration from the 4.4% growth seen in April.

-Employment gains for the last two months were revised higher to show 294,000 jobs were created during the month, 41,000 more than previously reported.
-March's job gains were also revised higher — to 217,000 from 165 — making job growth over that two month stretch higher than previously reported by 93,000.
+Employment gains for the last two months were revised higher.
+Updated data revealed 294,000 jobs were created during April, 41,000 more than previously reported.
+March's job gains were also revised higher — to 217,000 from 165,000 — making job growth over that two month stretch higher than previously reported by 93,000.

+By industry, the largest increases in Friday's data were seen in business and services which added 64,000 jobs.

+In Government, 56,000 jobs were added last month.
+Leisure and hospitality added 48,000 jobs, with 33,000 of those roles coming in the food services and drinking places category.

 Josh is a reporter for Yahoo Finance.